tarantool/doc/doc/release/eol_versions.rst

 This section contains information about Tarantool versions that have reached their *end of life* in accordance with the :ref:`release-policy`.
 This means that these versions don't receive updates and fixes anymore.
-However, we still provide technical support for the most recent of them.
-Supported versions are shown in **bold**.
+However, we still provide technical support for certain time after a version's EOL.
+The current support status is reflected by the **End of support** column of the table below.

 For information about major changes between EOL versions, see :ref:`release-eol-major-features`.